cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### WithTag

-`requestOptins` provides `WithTag` configuration item, using this configuration will set tag for `requestOptions`.
+`requestOptions` provides `WithTag` configuration item, using this configuration will set tag for `requestOptions`.

 Sample code:
 ```go